jina-ai/jina/README.md

 ## Getting Started

-The simplest way to run Jina is via the docker container.
+The simplest way to run Jina is via the Docker container.

-### Run with docker image
+### Run within a Docker Container

 ```bash
 docker run jinaai/jina:master-debian